-Soil profiles should be mapped at a suitable scale and described according to the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (1995).
+Soil profiles should be mapped at a suitable scale and described according to the Australian Soil and Land Survey Handbook (McDonald et al, 1995) and the Australian Soil Classification (Isbell, 1996).
 An appraisal of the depth and quality of useable soil should be undertaken.